WHELP-project/whelp-contracts/packages/dex/README.md

-# Wyndex: Common Types
+# Dex: Common Types

-This is a collection of common types and queriers which are commonly used in Wyndex contracts.
+This is a collection of common types and queriers which are commonly used in Dex contracts.

 ## Data Types